xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_new_course.rst

 length, the total number of characters that you enter for these values must be 65 or fewer.

-.. only:: Partners

-  .. note:: To change the course URL of a course on edx.org or edX Edge,
-     you must contact `edX Partner Support`_.
+.. important:: The values that you enter for the organization, course number, and course run cannot be edited after you create your course.

 .. _Create a New Course: